guyroutledge/SassGrid/readme.md

 ## Tell me more...

-Using some simple maths, compass generates your grid based on the arguments passed to the mixin.
+Using some simple maths, Sass generates your grid based on the arguments passed to the mixin.
 These arguments are as follows:

 * `$_cols` number of columns
 * `$_width` width of each $col in pixels